This article originally appeared on VICE News.

-Syed, who will continue to serve his life sentence, was convicted in 1999 — without any eyewitnesses — of strangling his high school classmate, 17-year-old Hae Min Lee, to death in the parking lot of a Best Buy.
+Syed was convicted in 1999 — without any eyewitnesses — of fatally strangling his high school classmate and ex-girlfriend, 17-year-old Hae Min Lee, in the parking lot of a Best Buy in Baltimore.
 Though his case won’t go before the Supreme Court, his lawyers say they’re going to keep fighting for their client, who maintains his innocence.

-Syed has now spent half his life in prison and will continue to serve a life sentence.
+Syed, now 39, has spent half his life in prison and will continue to serve a life sentence.

 "We’re deeply disappointed that the Supreme Court is not taking this case,” C. Justin Brown, Syed’s attorney, told the Baltimore Sun.
 “But by no means is this the end."

 A Maryland state court reopened Syed’s case in 2015, a year after “Serial” first aired.
 At the time, Syed’s lawyers argued that the lawyer in his first trial had been ineffective because she failed to question a witness who would’ve vouched for Syed’s alibi.But the state successfully appealed Syed’s new trial, arguing the witness wouldn’t have changed the facts of the case, and Maryland’s Court of Appeals agreed earlier this year by just one vote.

 Syed's lawyers then appealed to the Supreme Court in August.

 Season one of “Serial,” which was downloaded tens of millions of times, featured an interview with Asia McClain, who said in a 2015 affidavit that she’d seen Syed in the high school library during the time that he was allegedly murdering Lee.